Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 Petit Jean State Park was Arkansas’s first state park, and after visiting, you’ll see why.

-The park is home to fantastic hiking trails, including the Seven Hollows Trail, Cedar Falls, Rock House Cave, and Bear Cave Trail.
+The park is home to fantastic hiking trails, including the Seven Hollows Trail, Cedar Falls Trail, Rock House Cave Trail, and Bear Cave Trail.

-You can rent kayaks to paddle the lake near the visitor center.
-There is also a paved biking trail wandering the length of the park.
-Petit Jean State Park makes for a great road trip from Tulsa.
+You can rent kayaks to paddle the lake near the Visitor Center and a paved biking trail wanders the length of the park.
+Petit Jean State Park is one of our favorite road trip destinations for a weekend camping trip.

 26. Pinnacle Mountain State Park

 Pinnacle Mountain State Park is located near Little Rock, Arkansas.
-The park has 15 miles of trails for visitors to hike, run, or mountain bike on.
-Visitors can hike up to the summit of Pinnacle Mountain too.
-It’s a challenging climb, but it is well worth it.
-The view from the top is amazing and breathtaking!
+The park has miles of trails.
+You can hike up to the summit of Pinnacle Mountain.

 27. Crater of Diamonds State Park

-Crater of Diamonds State Park is just so incredible – because where else can you go mining for diamonds in the USA?!
+Crater of Diamonds State Park is incredible because where else can you go mining for diamonds in the U.S.?
+The best part is that you can keep whatever you find, and people find diamonds all the time.

-It is free to enter with your vehicle, but there are fees for camping and mining activities.
+It is free to enter with your vehicle, but there are fees for camping and mining.

 Have Fun Out There